hapax/hapax.github.io/assets/chuzenji.md

 Could be a mortal be responsibility for Mortality, or something contingent for Contingency itself?
 Certainly not, he concludes.
-Something necessary and immortal must keep those machineries of decay ticking over.
+Something necessary and immortal must keep the machineries of decay ticking over.
 To my mind, the Third Way is no route to a Judeo-Christian Father, wrathful or provident; rather, it enshrines God as a metaphysical principle of ruin.